Pro Gaming Guide

 • Uncheck the box that says "Enhance pointer precision."

-5 Replace Heavy Apps with Zero-Lag Alternatives
+5 Replace Heavy Apps with Efficient Alternatives

-Record Your Gameplay Without Lag
+Record Your Gameplay Smoothly

 Download Any Screen Recorder